Sangavi002/SmokeTrees-User_Register/README.md

 ## Features

 - **User Registration**: Users can register with a name and an initial address.
-- **Multiple Addresses**: Users can add multiple addresses associated with their id, here we are considering username as unique and adding multiple using name.
+- **Multiple Addresses**: Users can add multiple addresses associated with their id, here we are considering username as unique and adding multiple address using name.
 - **MongoDB Integration**: Uses MongoDB to store user and address data.

 ---